The material structure in Maxwell's equations is determined by the relative permittivity (r) and permeability (r).

 Physically, material dispersion arises because the polarization of the material does not respond instantaneously to an applied field E, and this is essentially the way that it is implemented in FDTD.
 In particular, is expanded to:

 where , which must be positive, is the instantaneous dielectric function (the infinite-frequency response) and P is the remaining frequency-dependent polarization density in the material.
 P, in turn, has its own time-evolution equation, and the exact form of this equation determines the frequency-dependence ().
 Note: Meep's definition of uses a sign convention for the time dependence — formulas in engineering papers that use the opposite sign convention for will have a sign flip in all the imaginary terms below.
 If you are using parameters from the literature, you should use positive values of and as-is for loss; don't be confused by the difference in sign convention and flip the sign of the parameters.
-In particular, Meep supports any material dispersion of the form of a sum of harmonic resonances, plus a term from the frequency-independent electric conductivity:
+In particular, Meep supports a Lorentzian susceptibility profile which consists of a sum of harmonic resonances plus a term for the frequency-independent electric conductivity:

 where is the electric conductivity, and are user-specified constants.
 Actually, the numbers that one specifies are and .
 The is a user-specified function of position giving the strength of the n-th resonance.
 The parameters can be anisotropic (real-symmetric) tensors, while the frequency-independent term can be an arbitrary real-symmetric tensor as well.
 This corresponds to evolving P via the equations:

 That is, we must store and evolve a set of auxiliary fields along with the electric field in order to keep track of the polarization P. Essentially any could be modeled by including enough of these polarization fields — Meep allows you to specify any number of these, limited only by computer memory and time which increases with the number of polarization terms you require.